 This example sets the user agent to mimic a Chrome browser on Windows 10.

-3. To persistently change the user agent for all future wget sessions, append the user agent string to your wget configuration file.
+3. To set a custom user agent for all future wget sessions, add the user agent string to the wget configuration file.

 Be cautious about changing this permanently, especially if you're not the only user of the system.

-4. Test downloading from a site to ensure the new user agent is in effect.
+4. Download content from a website to confirm the new user agent is applied.

 $ wget https://www.example.com/